Grigsby Cactus Gardens

 ADENIUM

-OBESUM Normal formSuper nice plants with big red to pink flowers.
+OBESUM Red flowered formSuper nice plants with big red flowers.
 Keep it a bit dry in winter.
-These were trimmed when very young so they are stout, multibranched plants.
-8"-10" tall with apx.
-1½"-2" base caudex.$8.00
+These are seedlings most with branches.
+6"-7" tall with apx.
+1½" base caudex.$8.50

 ADROMISCHUS

 MAXIMUSThis plant produces leaves up to 5" long and 2" wide.
 Too fragile to ship plants so we are offering unrooted leaves.
 Easy to root and will produce nice plants.
-Unrooted leaves.$3.50
+Two unrooted leaves.$4.00

 AEONIUM

 "ZWARTKOP"Means "black head" referring to the black leaves that make this such a beautiful plant.
-Unlike A.atropurpurea it does not turn green.
-6"-8" rosettes.$4.00
+Unlike A. atropurpurea it does not turn green.
+6"-8" rosettes.$5.00

 AGAVE

 LEOPOLDII IIVery narrow leaves have white curling "string" edges and are decorated with white markings.
 Looks like a bridal bouquet!
-5"-6" mature plants.$7.50
+6"+ mature plants.$6.50

 VICTORIAE-REGINAE forma COMPACTABeautiful, compact form with shorter, broader leaves than the species and thicker, white markings.
 Plants propagated vegetatively from clones selected for excellent white markings.
-Nice plants with 4" full rosette.$6.50
+Nice plants with 4"-4½" full rosette.$6.00

 ALLUAUDIA